University of Lancashire: Students' Union

 The Students' Union venue, 53 Degrees.

 The nightclub and live music venue at the Students' Union, '53 Degrees', has two floors with a bar on each and occasionally hosts musical performers.
 Across two rooms, total capacities are 1,100 & 350 for club nights and 1,400 and 350 for all live gigs.
 The adjoining bar, 'Lampworks', is open seven days a week during term times.
 '53 Degrees' is no longer owned by the Students' Union however Freshers' Week events are still run in the venue.

 Sports

-There are over 35 sports clubs run by the students’ union.
+There are over 35 sports clubs run by the university, under the name Team Lancashire.
 Many have block bookings at the Sir Tom Finney Sports Centre and Sports Arena in term-time for training and matches.
 The sports clubs participate in British Universities and Colleges Sport competitions and have home and away fixtures.

 The university outdoor sport facilities can be found at Sports Arena (USA) which is located two miles away and was opened in 2000 by The Princess Royal.
 The £12 million arena provides facilities for rugby league, rugby union, football (five grass pitches), hockey (two floodlit all-weather pitches), netball, tennis (four floodlit courts), and cycling (1 mi circuit), as well as an eight-lane athletics area, equipped for school, club, and county competitions.

-The university's Motor Sports Engineering and Operations students run a motor racing team, UCLAN Racing.
+Students from the university's Motor Sports Engineering and Operations course run a motor racing team, Team Lancashire Motorsports.